mgerault/pRolocExtra/README.md

 It also include new data from the paper from Borner and al. 2016 (https://elifesciences.org/articles/16950), which include a dynamic component.
 You will be able to compare protein cellular location between two conditions, see the protein movement with vectors, etc.

-The package contain also an app to have an interactive visualization of all the data from pRolocdata and the data from Borner and al.
+The package contains also an app to have an interactive visualization of all the data from pRolocdata and the data from Borner and al.